Legislation Status Report

 Support/Amend 3

-SB 267Land Use - Residential Housing - Oversight, Regulation, and Taxation (Building Affordably in My Back Yard Act)
+SB 267LinkLand Use - Residential Housing - Oversight and Approval (Building Affordably in My Back Yard Act)

 Brooks